Deep Ocean Worlds

 |Pacifica has been modified into a bathypelagic gaian world; here it can be seen without its cloud covering|

 Most often, these planet wide oceans are the result of low continental topography and the lack of any surface ice, both conditions which conspire to raise ocean levels.
 As such, some of the richest biomes may be flooded continental shelves.
 Rarely do these worlds have no land whatsoever; an active planetary geology almost guarantees that there will be volcanic islands or small tectonic rafts.
-At the low end of the extreme, small and isolated continents will be the norm.
-An example is Pacifica.
+On some worlds small isolated continents can be found.

 Text by John Dollan